I know the frustration.

 How to Master Sending Follow-up Emails

-So you’ve written an awesome follow-up email, but when should you send it?
+So you’ve written an inspired follow-up email, but when should you send it?

-Here is my suggested timing for sending your follow-up email:
+Here is my suggested timing for sending follow-up emails:

 - For sales outreach: after 24 hours